My Eleven Sunshine Bloggers are…

 Read on for news of my double nomination and the remaining 11 Sunshine Blogging Award Nominees

 Recently I released the first of my blogging award nominees for the Sunshine Blogger Awards.
 This with a wee note that 11 more bloggers would be revealed soon for this prestigious award.
-As over the last year and a bit, I’d received a further two Sunshine Awards.
+Over the last year and a bit, I’d received a further two Sunshine Awards.
 Today I’m now thanking those two wonderful bloggers for my nominations for this award on their splendid sites and I’m honoured you picked me.

 Again, I’d like to take this time to apologise for the lateness in replying but as they say better late than never… So it’s a big thanks to Ginnie at The Wonderful World of Cinema and Mike at Words Seem Out of Place.
 Now on with the ceremony.. says she accepting these awards from Jon Hamm, accepting his kiss on the cheek then trying to make a discreet exit off stage without falling over on her heels…

-Firstly here’s those rules…
+Firstly here are those rules…

 - List the award’s official rules.